kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 At last, we need a `parcel build index.js` as a `build` script in `package.json` file which will be used for production, and parcel will create a `dist` directory with all assets minified.

+> Alternatively, start your app development process with the pre-built solutions: https://vercel.com/templates

 ### Release helper
 - Interactive CLI that bumps version number (with `--commit` `--tag` `--push` by default): https://github.com/antfu/bumpp
 - Generic CLI tool to automate versioning and package publishing related tasks: https://github.com/release-it/release-it